GRAFT: Decoupling Ranking and Calibration for Survival Analysis: The Gated Residual AFT Model

 For the $j$-th feature index (where $j \in \{1, \dots, p\}$), we follow the generating process

-where $\mathcal{N}(0, \sigma^2)$ is a Gaussian distribution with variance $\sigma^2$, $\eta_j$ is an element of $\eta \in \mathbb{R}^p$, which denotes the learnable mean gate parameter, and $g_j\in(0,1)$ are gate value samples and elements of $g$.
+where $\mathcal{N}(0, \sigma^2)$ is a Gaussian distribution with variance $\sigma^2$, $\eta_j$ is an element of $\eta \in \mathbb{R}^p$, which denotes the learnable mean gate parameter, and $g_{\eta_j,i}\in(0,1)$ is a gate value sample for component $j$ of $x_i$.
 These are shared by all data points in a minibatch to ensure that all subjects are evaluated with the same feature mask, thereby learning population-level feature importance rather than subject-specific patterns.
-The mechanism in \eqref{eq:stg_clamp} uses the reparameterization trick \citep{miller2017reducing}, that allows gradient-based optimization of $\eta$.
+The mechanism in \eqref{eq:stg_clamp} uses the reparameterization trick \citep{miller2017reducing}, which allows gradient-based optimization of $\eta$.

 During inference ({\em i.e.}, at test time) and for convenience, the stochastic sampling in \eqref{eq:stg_clamp} is replaced by the (deterministic) expected value of the gate, {\em i.e.},